sysnet-ai/git-going/README.md

 * A guide for a specific GUI or application, it mostly focuses on the terms and how the work on the Command Line.

+This guide is accompanied by the [examples repository](https://github.com/sysnet-ai/git-going-examples/branches) which matches the repository in the figures along this guide.

 **What the..
 GIT?**

 Git is a Version Control or Source Control System, fancy words apart, is just a tool to keep track of software as it changes over time.
 Remember all the _final.doc _final_2.doc _final_really_final.doc files you had to create while doing group projects in College?
 Git basically does that for you, in an automated way and provides tools to move to older versions to recover work as necessary or to newer versions to receive work from your teammates.